hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 print(f"Username: {username}, password: {password}, activation link: {activation_url}")
 ```

-When i run the code:
+When i run the code
 ```
 ❯ python3 activate.py
 Username: jan508, password: password, activation link: https://broscience.htb/activate.php?code=XiNoXaVh5J7VxFDdMPlEqFNu9ioPqhjU
 ```

-When i click the actiovation url i get a success message and i can login to the application with the provided credentials.
+When i click the activation url, i get a success message, and i can login to the application with the provided credentials.

 <img src =../screenshots/htb-broscience/web-logged.png>
-Not much changed on the website, except i can now write comments on the posts and can switch to dark theme.
-I tried to do some SQL injection in the comments, but it didn't work and i even have the source code to see that it is not really vulnerable.
+Not much changed on the website, except i can now write comments on the posts and switch to a dark theme.
+I tried to do some SQL injection in the comments, but it didn't work, and i even have the source code to see that it is not really vulnerable.

-I look at the code that provides the theme switching functionality, and it does deserialization on user provided input, which is always dangerous:
+I look at the code that provides the theme switching functionality, and it does deserialization on user-provided input, which is always dangerous.
 ```php
 class UserPrefs {
     public $theme;